sid4sal/Optimized-Ensemble-Learning-for-Classification/README.md

 - **Comparing models**
     The comparison of performance of different models on the Test Dataset:
     <img src="https://drive.google.com/thumbnail?id=1dXPuXIEqDakgT0AgGQf1N8lW4oFMfxhS&sz=w2497" alt="model_compare.png" width="800"/>
     The table shows that the ensemble model is the best performing one considering all the metrics used.
+The Ensemble Model outperforms the commonly used basic neural networks and classical ML models, it also outperforms more sophisticated Deep Learning techniques/models.

 - **Ensemble Model Performance**
     The results of `Ensemble Model` (our best-performing model):
     - **Performance of Ensemble model on the Train vs Test Datasets**
         <img src="https://drive.google.com/thumbnail?id=1hU4sztYClTHbAKVKxE3jMb5BLrSO7rYb&sz=w2004" alt="ensemble_model_train_test_results.png" width="350"/>
-        This shows that model is not overfitting.
+        The results shows that there is only minor difference between the train and test dataset performance, hence the model is not overfitting.

     - **Performance of Component Models inside the Ensemble model** on the Test Dataset
         <img src="https://drive.google.com/thumbnail?id=12BC8I9wlZQeIbw4uzqeFPaDmhtEKyld5&sz=w2287" alt="ensemble_model_results.png" width="400"/>
-        Both Model 1 and Model 2 has low performance, but combined model has a high performance.
+        The above table shows the performances (on the test dataset) of the individual Model 1 and Model 2 and the combined Meta Model performance which is the overall performance of the Ensemble model.
+Both Model 1 and Model 2 has low performance, but combined final model has a high performance.

     - **Final Performance Report of Ensemble Model** on the Test Dataset
         <img src="https://drive.google.com/thumbnail?id=16Y17BiD0nkOjtEbWr4yJbFV3qbye3DIV&sz=w2374" alt="ensemble_model_report.png" width="400"/>